chris-hunter206/terraform-gcp-nginx_lb_pair/README.md

    up by re-running the script.
 The script is idempotent so this should not cause any issue.

-5. Install Terraform if it is not already setup on your build host.

 ## Building the GCP resources

 1. In the ```terraform-gcp-nginx_lb_par``` directory, Run ```terraform init```